 ***Parents, please be aware that high energy drinks are dangerous for children, especially for kids who drink them while doing sports***

 The nutritional side effects from consumption of high energy drinks

 High energy drinks act like diuretics because of the large doses of caffeine.
 This diuretic pulls essential nutrients such as calcium and magnesium out of the teen’s body and into urine to be excreted.
 Calcium and magnesium are two key minerals that teenagers (because of their high growth pattern) need in higher quantities.
 Plus, energy drinks contain large doses of vitamin B, taurine and D-glucuronalactone.
 If a teen drinks more than one energy drink at a time, these added ingredients can add a strong, almost toxic jolt to a teen’s metabolism.

 The combination of high physical efforts like sports and high energy drinks are dangerous

 Unlike sport drinks, high energy drinks are not adapted to the body’s increased physical and cardiovascular needs during sport.
 High energy drinks have a pH of 3-4 and are classified as acidic.
-Combine this acidity with increase of acid production in the body’s vascular system during physical efforts and you have more chances for a sport related physical injury.
+Combine this acidity with increase of acid production in the body’s vascular system during physical efforts and you have increased chances for a sport related physical injury.

 The diuretic effects, as mentioned before, increases a teen athlete’s risk of dehydration.
 During sport, the teen athlete’s need for water increases.
 High energy drinks do the opposite of what an athlete needs.